1997 Houston mayoral election

-The Houston Mayoral Election of 1997 took place on November 4, 1997 to elect the successor to term limited Mayor Bob Lanier.
+The 1997 Houston mayoral election took place on November 4, 1997 to elect the successor to term-limited Mayor Bob Lanier.
 With no candidate receiving a majority of the votes, a run-off was held on December 6, 1997.
 The ultimate result was Lee Brown winning the election.
 The election was officially non-partisan.

+Lee Brown won the run-off election, making him the first African-American mayor of Houston.